 The more the no. of cores, the higher is the power consumed by the CPU.
 This is because when the CPU is on, it supplies power to all the cores simultaneously & not just to one at a single point in time.

 As you can predict, the more the cores, the more is the heat generated by the processor.
 Therefore, in Quad-Core processors, manufacturers have to come up with better cooling solutions.

 The next factor of comparison is speed.
-Most people think that more the number of cores more is the speed of the processor.
+Most people think that the more the number of cores the more is the speed of the processor.
 But this is not the case.
 The speed of the processor is determined by the clock speed of each core, and the architecture.
 Let us explain this with the help of an example.
 A dual-core CPU with higher clock speed than quad-core CPU will give much better speed and performance than quad-core CPU.